Viking river cruise amenities are designed to pamper passengers with the ultimate in creature comforts. Here are Backroad Planet’s Top 11 amenities!

 This post highlights some of the many ways Viking River Cruises go above and beyond to provide their passengers the best in comfort and convenience.
 We learned on our recent Grand European Tour that a Viking river cruise is everything you dream it will be and so much more.
 If you would like to combine the luxuries of an all-inclusive resort with travel to authentic scenic and historical destinations, then a Viking river cruise is your best bet!

 As always, Jerry and I love hearing from our readers.
-If you have taken a river cruise, what shipboard amenities did you enjoy?
+If you have embarked on a river cruise, what shipboard amenities did you enjoy?
 What services and conveniences do you think are essential to river cruise travel?
 We invite you to leave your comments and questions below, and we always respond!

 Pin This Post!